sforest81/cn/source/publications/index.md

 Dong Zizhen, **Lin Wang**, Ruowen Yang, Jie Cao\*, and Peng Hu, 2022: Impact of quasi-biweekly oscillation on Southeast Asian cold surge rainfall monitored by TRMM satellite observation, *Remote Sensing*, submitted

 Xu Guangzhi, **Lin Wang\***, and Shuyu Wang, 2022: Leading modes of wintertime North Pacific atmospheric rivers and their drivers, *Journal of Geophysical Research: Atmospheres*, submitted

+Gui Shu, Ruowen Yang\*, Chuanfeng Zhao, and **Lin Wang**, 2022: Association of the cloud radiative effect with the changes in the northern edge of Hadley Circulation between the CMIP5 and CMIP6 models, *Journal of Climate*, submitted

 Luo Binhe, Dehai Luo\*, Yao Ge, Aiguo Dai, **Lin Wang**, Ian Simmonds, and Lixin Wu, 2022: Origins of the interannual variability of sea ice over the Barents-Kara Seas: Atlantic pathway of the ENSO modulation, submitted